per2jensen/dar-backup/README.md

     conf dir
   - Fill in some data in the dar-backup.conf file, and delete the 2 lines at the top
     ````
+     Environment variables.

       # the Discord webhook address to send messages to
       DISCORD_WEBHOOK="the long Discord webhook here"

       # server name or ip address
-      SERVER=your_server
+      # not relevant if --local-backup-dir is used
+      SERVER=some-server

       # the directory on the server used to store backups
+      # not relevant if --local-backup-dir is used
       SERVER_DIR=/some/dir

-      # where to mount the sshfs mount
+      # dar archives are written here
-      # if the --local-backup-dir option is set, ths sshfs mount is not performed
+      # use --local-backup-dir for not trying to do an sshfs mount
-      MOUNT_POINT=~/another_dir
+      # TODO rename to something like ARCHIVE_DIR
+      MOUNT_POINT=/tmp/dar-backup-archives

       # path to log file
-      LOG_LOCATION=/directory/name/
+      LOG_LOCATION=/tmp/dar-backup-test/

       # should all output be captured in a file
-      # any other characted than "y" means no
-      DEBUG=y
+      DEBUG=n

       # path to debug log file
-      DEBUG_LOCATION=/some/dir/dar-debug.log
+      DEBUG_LOCATION=/tmp/dar-debug.log
     ````
   - Define backups in the "backups.d" directory, just drop files in the directory

-    Open the demo templates/backups.d/TEST files, alter the variables to your taste
+    Alter the demo backups.d/dar-backup file to your taste

     ````
     # Set backup root